hacktoon/sitegen/README.md

     title = My first post
     theme = mytheme
-    css = main.css, print.css
+    css = main.css
-    js = jquery.js, plugin.js
+    js = jquery.js, site.js
     date = 2012/05/20
     content
     My page content

 Defining new variables is as simple as that.
-Just add any new definition to your *data.ion* and make the theme render it:
+Just add any new definition to your *data.ion*...

     author = Bob

-In theme file:
+... and get its value in the template:

     {{author}}